RachelFurlong-dev/bug-match-M2/README.md

 ### Acknowledgements

--   Tim Nelson for continuous helpful feedback.
+-   My mentor Tim Nelson for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.

--   Chris Dixon for JavSscript games & memory game introduction.